August 3, 2016

 The newly released study looked at the four Sacramento Region counties of El Dorado, Placer, Sacramento and Yolo, and found that direct-marketing food producers had a regional output multiplier of 1.86, compared to just 1.42 for producers not involved in direct-marketing.
 This means that for every dollar of output produced by a direct-marketing producer, there was an additional $0.86 of economic activity generated in the region.
 This local economic multiplier is created chiefly from:

 In addition to farmers markets, direct-marketing channels can also include roadside farm stands and community-supported agriculture (CSA) programs that provide consumers with regular deliveries of farm products.
 Farmers markets, however, are the most common entry point for beginning farmers and food producers.

-“The direct-marketers make up a relatively small part of the Sacramento region’s agricultural sector (4 percent), but this study demonstrates that these food producers generate both economic and qualitative benefits for the region,” said study leader Shermain Hardesty, a Cooperative Extension agricultural economist at the UC Davis Department of Agricultural and Resource Economics.
+“The direct-marketers make up a relatively small part of the Sacramento region’s agricultural sector (4 percent), but this study demonstrates that these food producers generate both economic and qualitative benefits for the region,” said study leader Shermain Hardesty, a Cooperative Extension agricultural economist familiar with payday loans with bad credit at the UC Davis Department of Agricultural and Resource Economics.

 “It’s important that the economic contributions of direct-marketing farmers and ranchers be taken into consideration so that regional policies can be enhanced to support and nurture the growth of these food producers,” Hardesty said.

 The fact that direct-marketing farm operations tend to be smaller and more labor-intensive also provides an economic benefit to the community.
 In the Sacramento area study, one out of every five food producers is involved in direct marketing.
 These producers purchased 89 percent of their supplies within the region, which provided benefits to seed and irrigation equipment sellers and other suppliers in the area.